 Morning: Hwangnam-ppang warm from the bakery.
 Lunch: Ssambap alley (arrive by 11:30 AM).
 Afternoon: Bulguksa temple food or Bomun Lake cafe for dessert.
 Evening: Drive to Gangdong Tofu Village for sundubu dinner.
 This route follows the natural sightseeing flow — royal tombs and downtown in the morning, Bulguksa in the afternoon, tofu village on the way back.

 The dishes every visitor to Korea should try at least once.
-Not trendy picks — the real staples that Koreans eat every week, mapped to the best spots in Seoul.
+Not trendy picks — the real staples that Koreans eat every week.

 From sizzling tteokbokki to crispy hotteok, here's your map to Seoul's best street food spots.
 Grouped by neighborhood so you can eat your way through the city.